MaFalana/LEDGER-/README.md

 ## Description

-First and foremost I do not own any of these titles, this a open-source nonprofit project.

 This is just a manga reading app written entirely in Swift for my friends and I to use.
 Right now it is based around the MangaDex api, but in the future I do intend to add other manga and comic sources.
+This is my first time using Swift, so there is definitely room for improvement.

 I have no plans to publish this on the App Store or make any kind of profit from this, it was just meant to be a way to showcase my app development skills.